BradKwon/BradKwon.github.io/_i18n/en/index.md

 ## Hi there!

-I am a software engineer with passion to learn about modern technologies.
-It is fun to discover what I can do with those cool things out there and to become an expert of them.
-As a software engineer, I believe that it is my destiny to learn new things and make them up and running.
+I am a software engineer who enjoys learning modern technologies.
+It is interesting for me to explore what I can build with new tools and to grow my expertise step by step.
+As a developer, I believe it is natural for me to keep learning new things and make them work in real projects.

-I have get-up-and-go attitude and also very thoughtful at the same time.
-I know how to get things done and want my work running always.

-I am also a person who loves trips, music, learning, and smiling.
-I enjoy seeing myself to get more improved today than yesterday.
-So everyday is a series of intriguing adventures.
+I have a get-up-and-go attitude, but I am also careful and thoughtful when I need to be.
+I focus on getting things done and making sure what I build keeps running well.

+Outside of work, I enjoy traveling, music, learning new things, and simply smiling.
+I like seeing myself become a little better than yesterday, so every day feels like another small but intriguing adventure.

 <br/><br/>
 # Career

-Since I have received bachelor's degree in software engineering, I have worked as a software engineer.
-I started my career in Los Angeles, California, USA as an intern and have worked in Seoul, South Korea and Berlin, Germany since then.
+Since earning my bachelor’s degree in Software Engineering, I’ve been working as a software developer in different places and industries.
+I started my career in Los Angeles, then worked in Seoul, and eventually moved to Berlin, which is known as a big IT hub in Europe.
+Working in these different environments made me more curious about various technologies and how they are used.
+That curiosity naturally led me to try many areas, from desktop and web development to mobile.

-I was always curious about what is it like to use other technologies so I grabbed any chances if I can learn something new and made it up and running.

-Although I started from Visual Basic and .Net in desktop app environment, I spontaneously moved to web and mobile.
-Over the course of that, I used Java, Javascript.
-Dart and
-Typescript are the ones I am using as I am in the Flutter world now.

-When it comes to the database, I had mainly used MS SQL Server and Oracle, and Realm, SQLite, Firestore in mobile development.
+Among all the technologies I experienced, mobile development—especially cross-platform—became the most interesting part for me.
+Flutter in particular felt efficient and enjoyable to work with, and I like seeing how it keeps improving and expanding to more platforms.

+When it comes to databases, I mainly used MS-SQL and Oracle before because they were common in enterprise projects.
+After I moved to mobile development, I started using more mobile-friendly options like Firestore, SQLite, Hive, and Realm.
+Even though NoSQL is very popular nowadays, I still think SQL’s structured approach is strong and works well in many situations.

 ---